-- Registration for the June 2015 WPE (timed-essay exams and portfolio submissions) will start on Monday, April 27, 2015.
+- Registration for the June 2015 WPE (timed-essay exams and portfolio submissions) will end on Tuesday, May 26.

 What is the Writing Proficiency Requirement (WPR)?